batteryshark/NeuroNexus/README.md

 - Supports conversation chains and enabling historical context to LLMs
 - Supports notes about conversation participants, allowing the llm to tailor output to the individuals/teams role.
 - Supports LLM backends such as OpenAI/langchain/Ollama/etc.
-- Supports Vision models (e.g. llava) with built-in cache
+- Supports Vision models (e.g. llava and gpt4vision) with built-in cache

 ## How to Set up a Bot